 I am thrilled to say that I am currently limiting my in-person teaching in order to focus on my newest endeavor: creating an streaming version of my Pour Don't Push workshop!
 For the near future it will be harder to work with me in person, but soon you will be able to work with me from your own home or studio!
 Click the link below to get updates on my progress.
-I hope to have the course available for sale sometime in the summer of 2018.
+I hope to have the course available for sale sometime in the fall of 2018.

 Below is a list of workshops that I currently teach.

 Want to know more about upcoming classes, or about my upcoming online courses?

 Interested in having me teach at your school or organization?